 PS5 Digital Edition vs. Xbox Series S: Games

 As far as we know, the PS5 Digital Edition can play every single PS5 game; the Xbox Series S can play every single Xbox Series X game.
 This should be the case for the foreseeable future.
 As such, the game selection argument is the same here as for PS5 vs. Xbox Series X: Do you want to play Spider-Man, Ratchet & Clank and Final Fantasy, or do you want to play Halo, Hellblade and Forza?
 There’s no correct answer there, so prospective buyers will have to decide for themselves.

 What’s a little more interesting, however, is the issue of backwards compatibility.
 Both the PS5 Digital Edition and Xbox Series S will be backwards compatible with many previous-gen titles; the only question is how far back that compatibility goes.

-The PS5 Digital Edition will be compatible with a lot of PS4 games, although we don’t have a full list just yet.
-(Recent reports put the number around 99% of the PS4 library, so hopefully that’s true.)
+The PS5 Digital Edition will be compatible with a lot of PS4 games, with but a handful not working on the console.
 The Xbox Series S, on the other hand, will be backwards compatible with every single Xbox One game, plus a variety of Xbox 360 and original Xbox games.

 There is one big catch either way, though: To play backwards compatible games, you’ll need to own digital copies.
 Since neither the PS5 Digital Edition nor the Xbox Series S has a disc drive, you won’t be able to play games you own physically, unless you buy them again as digital versions.
 Both the regular PS5 and the Xbox Series X do have disc drives, so if you have a big physical collection, it may be worth the premium just to keep access to your old games.